Skip to content

 The Amazon Author Page

-Not everyone knows about the Amazon Author Page, but now you do.
+Not everyone is familiar with the Amazon Author Page, but now you are.
 Be sure you create one and fill in every feature offered.

 Readers often want to know about the author of a book.
-This will give them what they want to know and it can very well help motivate them to buy your book.
+This will provide them with what they want to know, and it can very well help motivate them to buy your book.

 You can find information about creating your own Author Page at: